-Cash flow hedge Any of the following methods may be elected: - a method in Subtopic 815-20 or 815-30; or an optional expedient for subsequent effectiveness assessments in Subtopic 848-50 (see section 6.3.40).
+Cash flow hedge

+an optional expedient for subsequent effectiveness assessments in Subtopic 848-50 (see section 6.3,40).

 An entity that elects to use an optional expedient for applying the shortcut method, the simplified hedge accounting approach, or a quantitative method that meets the conditions to result in perfect effectiveness may disregard any condition in Subtopic 815-20 or 815-30 that prohibits more than one derivative from being designated as a hedging instrument.